 In the intervening 44 years there have been another seven generations of Fiesta.
 All of these have focused on practicality and affordability, with a healthy dose of driving pleasure thrown in for good measure.
 Another thing that’s remained constant is the wide model range that ensures there’s a Fiesta for everyone, whether their priority is economy or performance – or a mix of both.

 - Complete Ford Fiesta review: every generation tested as production ends

 - Ford Fiesta ST vs Volkswagen Polo GTI vs Hyundai i20 N: 2022 group test review

 - Ford Fiesta vs Skoda Fabia vs Toyota Yaris: 2022 group test review

 When the Fiesta Mk8 was unveiled at the end of 2016, it was the cleanest, safest, most spacious and most efficient edition yet – which is why it’s a car you can buy with your head, as well as your heart.

-The eighth-generation Fiesta was unveiled in November 2016, with UK cars arriving the following July.
+The seventh-generation Fiesta was unveiled in November 2016, with UK cars arriving the following July.
 Priced from £12,715, it was available with a non-turbo 1.1-litre petrol engine in 69bhp or 84bhp forms, or a 1.0 turbo boasting 99bhp, 124bhp or 138bhp.
 Diesel fans could opt for a 1.5 TDCi with 84bhp or 119bhp; only the 99bhp 1.0 EcoBoost petrol was available with an auto.